codenio/virtual-pi/README.md

 # virtual-pi
 Virtual Pi Library for mocking Raspberry Pi

+VPi is a python library that supports development of software/program and to debug them outside RPi (eg: ubuntu ). it can be intergrated along with any generic application/program/software.

+it help in making your program/application run seamlessly both outside and inside RPi by

+- Printing the intended actions (without GUI) for debugging, when executed outside RPi
+- Works exactly as intended in an actual RPi without a need for code change.

+To use the mock or virtual pi just type the following at the beginning of your script.

 The easiest way to use this package is to install using pip3 for python 3

 ```bash